darrelltzj/github-user-search/README.md

 * ✔️ The search input does the searching as you type (See google search as an example)

-    * Reset when click outside input
+    * Reset recommendations on click outside search component

 * ✔️ There is animated transition between pages